Data encryption models

 Screenshot of Server.

-Each of the server-side encryption at rest models implies distinctive characteristics of key management.
-This includes where and how encryption keys are created, and stored as well as the access models and the key rotation procedures.
+Each of the server-side encryption at rest models implies distinctive characteristics of key management, including where and how encryption keys are created and stored, as well as the access models and the key rotation procedures.

 • Azure services cannot see decrypted data